shrutikapujari/data-visualization/README.md

-# This is a repositary with all of my Tableau projects
+# This is a repository with all of my Tableau projects